ALOHA

 1. Standard Platform for VLA Research

 ALOHA is not just hardware, but has established itself as core infrastructure for modern robot imitation learning research.
-At a price of $32,000, it provides performance comparable to commercial bimanual robots ($200,000+), revolutionizing research accessibility.
+At a low five-figure cost (often quoted in the ~$20k–$30k+ range depending on what’s included), it provides performance comparable to commercial bimanual robots ($200,000+), revolutionizing research accessibility.

 2. Original Platform for ACT (Action Chunking with Transformers)